what is scarcity in economic studies?

 How do governments solve the problems of Scarcity?

-Governments are faced with the problem of allocating scarce resources among competing unlimited wants.
-In doing this, government draws a scale of preference which helps them to choose or select the most important want to be satisfied.
+Governments face the problem of allocating scarce resources among competing unlimited wants.
+In doing this, the government draws a scale of preference which helps them to choose or select the most important want to be satisfied.

 In making choices, you forgo some other wants.
 The forgone wants are the opportunity cost or real cost of the selected alternative solving scarcity in economic